 - Cross-checking whether the receiver has understood the message in the right sense

-Barriers of Communication Notes
+Barriers to Communication Notes

-Case Study on Barriers of Communication
+Case Study on Barriers to Communication

 Given below is a case study on barriers to communication that will you better understand and explain the communication barriers: (Courtesy: Research Gate)